Thepkasattri Road

 The Phuket Baba Wedding represents one of Southeast Asia’s most distinctive cultural celebrations, blending Chinese heritage with local Thai customs in a tradition spanning over 200 years.

 Lhong Khao is a charming Thai-Chinese restaurant that perfectly captures the spirit of Phuket Old Town.
-Located on Phuket Road in the heart of the historic district, this welcoming family-run restaurant has become popular among both locals and tourists looking for authentic flavours in a nice, casual setting.
+Located on Phuket Road in the heart of the historic district, this welcoming family-run restaurant has become popular among both locals and tourists.

 Roti Chaofa is a halal restaurant on East Chaofah Road in Phuket Town that’s been serving breakfast since the 1980s.
 The restaurant has long been famous for its handmade rotis and Thai-Muslim curries at budget-friendly prices.

 K Park Phuket stands as one of Phuket Town’s most family-friendly destinations.
-This park on Krabi Road brings together educational centres, cafes and meeting spaces in a safe environment surrounded by gardens.
+This park on Krabi Road (just next to the famous Blue Elephant Restaurant) brings together educational centres, cafes and meeting spaces in a safe environment surrounded by gardens.
+It’s particularly popular with families looking for activities that combine learning with play.

 Azzurro Ristorante at Central Phuket is a casual Italian restaurant located on the first floor of the Festival side of the mall.
 It’s a convenient stop for shoppers looking for pasta, pizza, and a mix of Italian favourites.